Is Valspar Cabinet Enamel Paint all it claims to be?

 Valspar Cabinet Enamel Paint

-It claimed to leave no brush marks, take only two coats, and dry in an hour.
+THE CLAIM: It claimed to leave no brush marks, take only two coats, and dry in an hour.
 You’re supposed to be able to use it over old finishes and it’s a non-yellowing formula.

 Sounds great, right?